gavinest/blog/content/posts/one-simple-trick-for-readable-python-integers.md

 Which integer is easier to read: 100000000 or 100,000,000?

-If you are human like me, you likely agree that the latter is more inuitive due to the comma separator.
-Python syntax allows you to add an underscore (`_`) separator to integers to make them more readible.
+If you are human you likely agree that the comma-separated 100,000,000 is more inuitive.
+Using the underscore (`_`) as a separator we can make them more readable in Python.

 ```python
 # Non-readable integer.
 I can't easily tell if this is 100 million or 1 billion.